 Where do you think your customers are?
 So many studies have revealed that more than 80% of young people prefer to do their shopping online rather than walk into the shop.

 But where do these young people go on the Internet?
 Nowhere else than social networking sites.
 This is why you should be on the platform because you can easily market and promote your business to a wider audience free of charge.

 The Viral-ability of Twitter posts means that with more than 300 million monthly active users, your business will get to potential customers.

 As an online marketing tool, Twitter is becoming increasingly popular and most of the top brands are now using it to reach thousands of loyal customers as well as potential customers.

 There are lots of Twitter marketing tips and tools out there and if properly used, your business stands a better chance to massively benefit from Twitter potentials as an online marketing tool.

-It’s important for businesses to realise that we are in digital age and that how the business is seen in the public eye dealing with issues online can either enhance or break their reputation.
-Handle your customers complains with care and satisfaction, and your business will get quality customers feedback in return.
+It’s important for businesses to realise that we are in the digital age and that how the business is seen in the public eye dealing with issues online can either enhance or break their reputation.
+Handle your customer’s complaints about care and satisfaction, and your business will get quality customer feedback in return.